We performed at the show and had such a good time connecting with the incredible entrepreneurs…

 6 Apr, 2016

-by Jake Comments Off on Updated performance photos and studio shots…
+Comments Off on Updated performance photos and studio shots…

 The Island Circus Space team had so much fun performing at TEDxVictoria.
 I was not overly happy with my performance.
 I dropped it a few times in weird places and missed my final whip catch cartwheel which I can usually do in my sleep.
 I am not sure what was going on there.